digi-ron/AU-Falcon-SPUD-Project/Engine/SparkPlugs/SparkPlugs.md

 1. drive the sparkplug the rest of the way in using the driver

-    > a good rule of thumb is to tighten reasonably loosely using the driver, then snug it down about 1/8 of a rotation clockwise
+    > A good rule of thumb is to tighten reasonably loosely using the driver, then snug it down about 1/8 of a rotation clockwise
     {: .block-note}

 1. plug the ignition lead back into the sparkplug, ensuring that the lead is fully seated on the plug